 There used to be a time when Rockstar would publish a new Grand Theft Auto game nearly every year.
-That’s a far cry from the current release schedule, which consists of multiple Grand Theft Auto V rereleases, but that hasn’t stopped us from thinking about the next installment, which has yet to be officially announced.
-Sure, we’ve got Grand Theft Auto: The Trilogy — The Definitive Edition to enjoy in the meantime, and GTA: San Andreas for Oculus Quest 2 to look forward to, but what about Grand Theft Auto 6?
+That’s a far cry from the current release schedule, which consists of multiple Grand Theft Auto V rereleases, but that hasn’t stopped us from thinking about the next installment, which has yet to be officially unveiled.
+Sure, we’ve got Grand Theft Auto: The Trilogy — The Definitive Edition to enjoy in the meantime and GTA: San Andreas for Oculus Quest 2 to look forward to, but what about Grand Theft Auto 6?

 While GTA 6 hasn’t actually been announced (at least by name), we do know Rockstar is working on “a new entry in the Grand Theft Auto series,” as confirmed on Twitter.
-We can infer this will be GTA 6, but keep in mind, the company has been known to release non-numbered installments, such as Vice City and San Andreas.
+We can infer this will be GTA 6, but keep in mind that the company has been known to release non-numbered installments, such as Vice City and San Andreas.

-With that in mind, what do we know about this game?
+With that in mind, what do we know about GTA 6?
 When can we expect to play it?
 How will it compare to previous entries?
 Which platforms will it come to?
 Here, we’ll break down everything we know about Grand Theft Auto 6.

 Grand Theft Auto 6‘s release date hasn’t been officially announced by Rockstar yet, so it’s unclear when it will launch.
 However, numerous leakers and reporters have claimed it will launch sometime in 2024 or even later.

-Jason Schreier, a video game reporter for Bloomberg, also corroborates Henderson’s claims, stating “everything Tom Henderson has said about the game matches up with what I’ve heard.”
+Jason Schreier, a video game reporter for Bloomberg, also corroborates Henderson’s claims, stating, “Everything Tom Henderson has said about the game matches up with what I’ve heard.”
 Schreier has likely heard from Rockstar developers who have given insight into the game’s production.

 “We’re pleased to confirm that active development for the next entry in the series is underway,” Rockstar said in February 2022.
 We can’t say for certain how long it’s been in the works, but it’s likely development didn’t just start.
 “We look forward to sharing more as soon as we are ready, so please stay tuned to the Rockstar Newswire for official details.”

 One thing to note is that a report from Rockstar Mag’ (as relayed by DSO Gaming) states that GTA 6 is “in development hell.”
 Following the departure of Dan Houser — who co-founded Rockstar — GTA 6‘s development went sideways.
 Rockstar Mag’ explains that GTA 6 is the “most chaotic project Rockstar has ever developed.”
-This could severely impact the game’s production schedule, pushing it out past the 2024-2025 release window.
+This could severely impact the game’s production schedule, pushing it out past the 2024 to 2025 release window.

 The heart of GTA has always been its open-world exploration, fast cars, and action-packed gameplay.
 The series evolved in 2001 with the release of GTA III, marking the first installment to be presented in 3D (instead of the 2D, top-down perspective).
 Then, GTA Online expanded on the formula again, focusing on multiplayer connectivity while retaining all the things that make GTA so much fun.